preactjs/preact-www/content/en/guide/v10/options.md

 ---
 title: Option Hooks
-description: 'Preact has several option hooks that allow you to attach callbacks to various stages of the diffing process.'
+description: Preact has several option hooks that allow you to attach callbacks to various stages of the diffing process
 ---

 # Option Hooks